w3f/polkadot-wiki-old/docs/polkadot/learn/comparisons/cosmos.md

 ### Liveness

-Polkadot has stronger liveness than Cosmos' Tendermint.
+Polkadot has stronger liveness than Cosmos' Tendermint, which prioritizes safety over liveness.

 In Tendermint, block production will stop along with the finality, once more than 1/3 of the validator set has become Byzantine.